Site icon Our Breathing Planet

 Texas Alligator Lizard Distribution, Habitat, and Ecology

 The impressive Texas Alligator Lizard apparently evolved as native to only a small swathe of the earth’s surface.
-But, the exact location of this zone of habitation won’t come as a surprise to anyone.
-That’s true since, as the name implies, it’s mainly present in Texas.
+But, the exact location of this zone of habitation probably won’t come as a surprise to anyone.
+That’s true since, as the name itself implies, it’s mainly present in the state of Texas.

-Inside of that territorial range, the lizard displays a moderate amount of flexibility regarding its choice of habitat.
+Inside of that territorial range, the extraordinary lizard displays a moderate amount of flexibility regarding its choice of habitat.
 It thus resides in several different types of local ecosystems.
-Yet, in all of the areas it makes its home, it generally lives in either arid or semi-arid regions.
+Yet, in all of the areas in which it makes its home, it generally lives in either arid or semi-arid regions.

-Most frequently, the reptile lives in regions of rocky hillsides and slopes, because these provide ample cover.
+Most frequently, the intrepid reptile lives in regions composed of rocky hillsides and slopes, likely because these provide ample cover.
 It does dwell in other locations, though.
 Some of these include such places as inside rocky canyons, and close to comparatively rocky springs or streams.

-The aptly-named Texas Alligator Lizard developed as carnivorous in nature, as well as diurnal.
+The aptly-named Texas Alligator Lizard developed as carnivorous in its nature, as well as diurnal.
 Generally, it consumes smaller sources of nutrition, including insects and other, similar-sized invertebrates.
-But, it occasionally feeds on small rodents, or even nesting birds.
+But, the reptile occasionally feeds on small rodents, or even nesting birds.

-When not actively hunting its prey, the animal generally spends its time hiding in the shade.
+When not actively hunting its prey, the animal generally spends the majority of its time hiding in the shade.
 Breeding takes place throughout the year, with several clutches being laid.
-Females typically remain close to the nest until after hatching occurs, but ignore them thereafter.
+Females typically remain close to the nest until after hatching occurs, but then ignore their young thereafter.

 Species Sharing Its Range

-Check out our other articles on 5 Beautiful Black Sea Species, Ribbon Seal, Kings Canyon, Fire Salamander, Lime Butterfly, Spiny Butterfly Ray, Coral Honeysuckle, Nicobar Pigeon, Maned Wolf
+Check out our other articles on 5 Beautiful Black Sea Species, Ribbon Seal, Kings Canyon, Fire Salamander, Lime Butterfly, Spiny Butterfly Ray, Coral Honeysuckle, Nicobar Pigeon, Maned Wolf, Nile River

 Exit mobile version